symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-restrictions.rst

 In this case, it might be useful if the product could only receive seals and not company shares.

 Thus, you could narrow the type of transactions that the product can receive from the company's account through the use of negation.
-Instead of specifically allowing the seals, the product can be set up to block receiving transactions that contain "company.share".
+Instead of specifically allowing the seals, the product can be set up to block receiving transactions that contain ``company.share``.
 This is how it can be done:

 1. Define the account restriction modification.
-Add the mosaic id you want to block to the "blocked list".
+Add the mosaic id you want to block to the blocked list.

 .. example-code::